 Disclosure to a consumer reporting agency in accordance with the Fair Credit Reporting Act;

-Disclosure in connection with an actual sale, merger, transfer or exchange of all or a portion of business or operating unit if the disclosure of nonpublic personal information concerns solely consumers of such business or unit; or
+Disclosure in connection with an actual sale, merger, transfer, or exchange of all or a portion of a business or operating unit if the disclosure of nonpublic personal information concerns solely consumers of such business or unit; or

-To comply with federal, state or local laws, rules and other applicable legal requirements.
+To comply with federal, state, or local laws, rules, and other applicable legal requirements.

 Joint Relationships.
-When two or more consumers jointly obtain a financial product or service, other than a loan, from the Credit Union, the Credit Union may provide only a single opt out notice.
+When two or more consumers jointly obtain a financial product or service, other than a loan, from the Credit Union, the Credit Union may provide only a single opt-out notice.

-Duration of Opt Out.
+Duration of Opt-Out.
 A consumer’s direction to opt out is effective until the consumer revokes it in writing or, if the consumer agrees, electronically.

-When a member relationship terminates, the member’s opt out direction continues to apply to the nonpublic personal information that the Credit Union collected during or related to the relationship.
-If the individual later establishes a new relationship with the Credit Union, the opt out direction that applied to the former relationship does not apply to the new relationship.
+When a member relationship terminates, the member’s opt-out direction continues to apply to the nonpublic personal information that the Credit Union collected during or related to the relationship.
+If the individual later establishes a new relationship with the Credit Union, the opt-out direction that applied to the former relationship does not apply to the new relationship.

-DELIVERY OF PRIVACY AND OPT OUT NOTICES.
+DELIVERY OF PRIVACY AND OPT-OUT NOTICES.
 The Credit Union may reasonably expect that a consumer will receive actual notice of the privacy notice and opt-out right (if applicable) if the Credit Union uses one of the following methods of delivery:

 Hand-delivery to the consumer, or mailing a printed copy of the notice to the consumer’s last known address;